 Incidents are converted into defects when it is determined the system is not operating as designed and documented.
-Once the defect is created, the Change Champion will work with applicable branches to gather all the appropriate documentation, including LOE, to support the change and request approval from the Design Branch Chief.
-All approved defects are included on the CCB agenda as an FYI and are assigned to the Release Manager who will work with the appropriate teams to prioritize and schedule for release.
+A defect may be categorized as either a software or technical change.
+Once the defect is created, the Change Champion will work with applicable branches to gather all the appropriate documentation, including LOE, to support the change and request approval from the applicable governing entity.
+All defects are included on the CCB agenda and are assigned to the Release Manager, once approved, who will work with the appropriate teams to prioritize and schedule for release.
 Once work is completed and tested, the work will be reviewed and authorized for import into the production environment.